OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

       ![](../Attachments/getting-started-with-modules-part-4/resourcemanifest-interface.png)

      Use the `Ctrl-.` technique a second time to implement the interface.
-Choose the first option, `Implement interface`.
+Choose the first option, **Implement interface**.

   1. Remove the `throw new NotImplementedException();` line of code.

-  1. In it's space add in the following code:
+  1. In its place add in the following code:

         var manifest = builder.Add();
         manifest.DefineStyle("FeaturedProduct").SetUrl("FeaturedProduct.css");